axibase/atsd/rule-engine/README.md

 ### Window Status

 [Windows](window.md) are stateful.
-When the condition for a given window becomes `true`, it is maintained in memory with the status `OPEN`.
+When the condition for a given window becomes `true`, the window is initialized in memory with the status `OPEN`.

 On subsequent `true` evaluations, the window status changes to `REPEAT`.